-The Reinsurance Risk Management Guideline came into effect on April 1, 2010.
+The This Reinsurance Risk Management Guideline came will come into effect on April 14st, 2010.

-With respect to the legal requirement of insurers to follow sound and prudent management practices, the AMF expects each insurer to have developed strategies, policies and procedures based on its nature, size, complexity and risk profile, to ensure the principles underlying this guideline were adopted by April 1, 2012.
+With respect to the legal requirement of insurers to follow sound and prudent management practices, the AMF expects each insurer to have\developeddevelop strategies, policies and procedures based on its nature, size, complexity and risk profile, to ensure the adoption of the principles underlying this guideline were adopted by April 11st, 2012.
+Where an insurer has already implemented such a framework, the AMF may verify whether it enables the insurer to satisfy the requirements prescribed by law.